 - Inmate safety

 To search for driving records, you must do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Did you search online or did you have to call the jail? was the information you recieved correct?
+Did you search online or did you have to call the jail?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records and backgrounds, and your account could make it easier for others.

 Speak Your Mind